WinterAtne/GoTest/README.md

 2) shooting
 3) enemies that chace the player
 4) which die when shot
+5) that reduce the player's hp when they run into them

 The plan is to have this completed within 6 hours of developement time.